Tail-adaptive Bayesian shrinkage: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:A recent trend in high-throughput gene expression analysis}, we revisit a recent trend in gene expression data studies which reinforces the need to estimate signals under moderate sparse situation.
-In Section \ref{sec:Varying tail rule-- Global-local-tail shrinkage priors}, we define the GLT prior as a member of global-local-tail shrinkage priors.
-In Section \ref{sec:Fixed tail rule-- Global-local shrinkage priors}, we introduce an existing continuous shrinkage formulation that is a special case of the global-local-tail shrinkage formulation, and particularly look at the Horseshoe.
-In Section \ref{sec:Example-- prostate cancer data}, we apply the GLT prior and the Horseshoe to an actual gene expression dataset, and in Section \ref{sec:Example-- Simulation study with varied sparsity level}, the two priors are investigated through a simulation study.
-Replicated numerical studies are conducted in Section \ref{sec:Simulations}.
-Section \ref{sec:Discussion} contains a summary and some discussion.
+In Section \ref{sec:Fixed tail rule-- Global-local shrinkage priors}, we briefly illustrate global-local shrinkage priors and the Horseshoe, and explore the restricted tail-heaviness of the Horseshoe.
+In Section \ref{sec:Varying tail rule-- Global-local-tail shrinkage priors}, we propose global-local-tail shrinkage priors to release the tail-heaviness of existing shrinkage priors and introduce the GLT prior as a member of this new prior formulation.
+Theoretical properties of prior analysis and posterior convergence for the GLT prior are explored in Section \ref{sec:Properties of the GLT prior}.
+In Section \ref{sec:Example-- prostate cancer data}, we apply the GLT prior and the Horseshoe to a real-world data problem.
+Additionally, in Section \ref{sec:Example-- Simulation study with varied sparsity level}, we investigate the two priors through a simulation study.
+Replicated numerical studies are conducted in Section \ref{sec:Simulations} to compare the performance of the Horseshoe and the GLT prior.
+Section \ref{sec:Discussion} contains a summary and discussion of the findings.